-Every e-bike rider likes to make their e-bike batteries last as long as possible.
-But let’s face it, the e-bike batteries aren’t cheap enough.
-So it is essential to know the typical e-bike battery life to set the right expectations for yourself.
+Every e-bike rider wants to make their e-bike battery last as long as possible.
+They’re expensive and therefore not easily replaced.
+So it helps to know the typical e-bike battery life and how to make it last as long as possible.

 Read on to find out more about how long your electric bike battery should last and battery warranties.
 Plus, learn the top tips to make your e-bike battery last longer.